Greening Our Campuses

-- College’s biology and science students use the campuses as living laboratories.
+- Biology and science students use the campuses as living laboratories.
 At Des Plaines, the forest preserve and lake offer many educational opportunities.

 - Green classes.

 - “Food Matters” service learning initiative.

-- Celebrate Earth Day each year with speakers, recycling campaigns for plastic bags, forest preserve and community garden clean ups, displays.
+- Oakton celebrates Earth Day each year with speakers, recycling campaigns for plastic bags, forest preserve and community garden clean ups, and displays.

-- Native Landscaping and Conservation Award from U.S. Environmental Protection Agency and Chicago Wilderness in 2010 – restoring 50 acres of woodland and reconstructing seven acres of grassland.
+- The College received a Native Landscaping and Conservation Award from U.S. Environmental Protection Agency and Chicago Wilderness in 2010 for restoring 50 acres of woodland and reconstructing seven acres of grassland.

 - Oakton received $49,155 from Commonwealth Edison for agreeing to reduce the College’s electricity use during summer “brown outs,” which put a heavy strain on the regional power grid.

 - Created arboretum; planted hundreds of trees.

 - Adopt-a-tree Program enhanced the arboretum around the lake.